...Earth and Air played with entrancing color throughout.

 Recorded in the beautiful and iconic Trinity Cathedral in Cleveland this concert will premier on our youtube channel on April 20, and be available online for a limited time thereafter.
 Don't miss out on this lovely musical moment.
 It is with much gratitude to our loyal audience members that we offer this free of charge.

 Find us on Facebook:

-Special Thanks to our generous donors and to Cuyahoga Arts and Culture without whose support this concert would not be possible.
+Cuyahoga Arts and Culture and the Ohio Arts Council without whose support this concert would not be possible.